iridescent995/Serialization_java/README.md

 # Serialization of Java Object for Hyperledger v1.3
 Serialization and Deserialization in Java.
-Object to Byte[] Array and Byte[] Array to Object
+Object to Byte[] Array and Byte[] Array to Object to use in: